miraskab/kokomi/README.md

-# Minesweeper - an HTML solution
+# Character Guider

-This is a minesweeper application made to work on browsers.
+This is a Kokomi character guide for Genshin Impact

 ## Table of contents